nadiavilla01/mAIntain/README.md

-To run everything in the backend: start for each pre trained model: run the training algorithms to generate folders and pth since git doesn't let me push the models. them in the backend folder run: uvicorn main:app --reload
+To run everything you need to retrain the models in the backend: start for each pre trained model: run the training algorithms to generate folders and pth since git doesn't let me push the models. them in the backend folder run: uvicorn main:app --reload